shivama205/DocBrain/README.md

 The Query Router intelligently analyzes incoming queries and routes them to the most appropriate service for processing:

-- **Intelligent Query Analysis**: Uses LLM-based classification to determine whether a query requires structured data retrieval (TAG) or traditional document retrieval (RAG)
+- **Advanced Question Processing**: Supports complex, multi-part questions with automatic decomposition and contextual awareness
+- **Intelligent Classification**: Categorizes queries as factual, analytical, or hypothetical for optimized processing
 - **Query Type Detection**: Automatically identifies queries about statistical information, database content, or tabular data
-- **Confidence Scoring**: Provides confidence scores with each routing decision
+- **Confidence Scoring**: Provides confidence scores with each routing decision for transparent retrieval logic
+- **Specialized Use Cases**: Optimized handling for FAQs, feature requirements, technical documentation, and other enterprise needs
+- **Follow-up Handling**: Maintains context for conversational queries and follow-up questions
+- **Clarification Mechanisms**: Identifies ambiguous queries and requests clarification when needed
-- **Fallback Mechanisms**: Defaults to RAG for unclear queries, ensuring consistent responses
+- **Fallback Strategy**: Defaults to the most appropriate retrieval method for unclear queries, ensuring consistent responses

 ### Table Augmented Generation (TAG)